Biography of Augustus John

 1919: Augustus John went to the Versailles Peace Conference and painted portraits of several of the delegates.

 1920s: During this period he was seen as Britain’s leading portrait painter and many famous people sat for him such as Thomas Hardy, T. E. Lawrence, George Bernard Shaw and Tallulah Bankhead.
 He is most famously known for painting his compatriot Dylan Thomas, whom he introduced to Caitlin Macnamara, one of his former mistresses, who Thomas was later to marry.
 He became known for his psychological insight portraits which some critics described as over flashy.
 Some people saw these as cruel and Lord Leverhulme was so upset with his own portrait that he cut out the head from his painting.
 An international outcry ensued when this was discovered.

-1921: Elected an Associate of the Royal Academy.
+1921: He is elected an Associate of the Royal Academy.

 1925: John had a daughter, Amaryllis by Ian Fleming’s widowed mother, Evelyn St Croix Fleming.

-1928: At this point John felt that Provence had lost its charm and he sold his home there.
-Elected a full Member of the Royal Academy.
+1928: At this point Augustus John felt that Provence had lost its charm and he sold his home there.
+He is elected a full Member of the Royal Academy.

 1933: John becomes a trustee of the Tate Gallery. (until 1941).

-1937: Traveled to Jamaica where his artistic inspiration returned.
+1937: He traveled to Jamaica where his artistic inspiration returned.

 1942: He was awarded the Order of Merit by King George the Sixth.

 1948: He becomes President of the Royal Society of Portrait Painters. (until 1953).

 1950s: He was a pacifist and joins the Peace Pledge Union.

 1952: Publication of the first volume of his autobiography, “Chiaroscuro”.

 1954: Although his style was now dated he was revered by the general public and the Royal Academy mounts a large scale one-man show.

 1961: On 17th September, just over a month before his death, Augustus John joined the “Committee of 100’s anti-nuclear weapons demonstration” in Trafalgar Square, London.
 This was doubly controversial as at the time his son, Admiral Sir Caspar John was the First Sea Lord and Chief of Naval Staff.